 I advise women who fear safety to go online and google what Indian law considers a crime of sexual harassment.
 Know your rights going in the country, so you understand what’s punishable compared to your own country.
 Read one woman’s account of How it feels to be an Indian woman.

-So what might a female foreign traveler experience?
+What might a female foreign traveler experience?

 My friend, fellow solo travel blogger, Solitary Wanderer, experienced a stronger dose of eve teasing. (read here).